jitsi/jitsi-meet/doc/quick-install.md

 ### Open a conference

-Launch a web browser (Chrome, Chromium or latest Opera) and enter in the URL bar the hostname (or IP address) you used in the previous step.
+Launch a recent standards compliant web browser and enter in the URL bar the hostname (or IP address) you used in the previous step.
+Jitsi Meet has been tested with recent versions of Chrome, Chromium, Firefox, Iceweasel and Opera.
+For Internet Explorer or Safari, you need the Temasys WebRTC plugins.

 Confirm that you trust the self-signed certificate of the newly installed Jitsi Meet.